alexch/codelikethis/public/lessons/tricks_of_the_trade/modern_debugging.md

   * you should refactor the code after you get it to work
   * you must at least try to understand it, then mark (with a code comment or commit message) what parts of the code you don't understand
   * you should put a code comment with a link to the StackOverflow answer, so future coders (including you!) can learn more about how it works and why it was needed

+# Ask for Help

+* If you ever get stuck, feel free to ask on the appropriate chat channel
+  * Don't be embarrassed -- there are no stupid questions!
+* If you can't formulate your question -- or even if you can -- post your source code and say, "What am I doing wrong?"
+* Slack supports *code snippets*; you can also post a link to a github repo or a [gist](http://gist.github.com)

 # Write a Failing Test